Chart Color Schemes

 Allenstown has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 8 projects likely to impact the area.
-Key projects include Rockhampton Botanic Gardens and Zoo Redevelopment, Rockhampton Hospital Emergency Department Expansion, Bruce Highway Upgrade Program, and Central Queensland Defence Industry Precinct Business Case.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified eight projects likely impacting the region.
+Notable ones include the Rockhampton Botanic Gardens and Zoo Redevelopment, Rockhampton Hospital Emergency Department Expansion, Bruce Highway Upgrade Program, and Central Queensland Defence Industry Precinct Business Case.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.